 The rankings for motives were essentially similar for Grand Bahama murders, with a few exceptions.
-As illustrated in Figure 3.3, robbery related murders were the most frequent for Grand Bahama, representing 14 (23%) of the cases.
-Unlike murders for the entire country, revenge murders were not among the three most frequent categories for Grand Bahama.
-Family Island murders did not yield any notable trend as the motives for the islands were somewhat evenly distributed.
+As illustrated in Figure 3.3, arguments and robbery related murders were the most frequent for Grand Bahama, combining for 18 (31%) of Grand Bahama incidents cases.
+Unlike murders for the entire country, retaliation murders were not among the three most frequent categories for Grand Bahama.
+Family Island murders did not yield any notable trend that was different from national murders.

-Figure 3.3 Grand Bahama Motives (2005-2009)
+Figure 3.3 Grand Bahama Motives\ (2010-2015)